Skip to main content

 Description

-Three-state map of the 18 counties involved in the community health worker-based Chronic Care Management program study.
+Three-state map of the original 18 counties involved in the community health worker-based Chronic Care Management program study.

 Support of the original model in Mingo County was provided by several public and private grants.
 Subsequent scaling efforts involved financial support from multiple organizations, including national foundations, small private and family foundations, and hospital conversion foundations as well other government grants with grant funding usually covering program startup costs.
-Specific philanthropy organizations included: the Appalachian Regional Commission; the Claude Worthington Benedum Foundation; the Greater Kanawha Valley Foundation. the Merck Foundation's, Bridging the Gap: Reducing Disparities in Diabetes initiative; the Pallottine Foundation of Buckhannon; and the Sisters Health Foundation.
+Specific philanthropy organizations included: the Appalachian Regional Commission; the Claude Worthington Benedum Foundation; the Greater Kanawha Valley Foundation. the Merck Foundation's Bridging the Gap: Reducing Disparities in Diabetes initiative; the Pallottine Foundation of Buckhannon; and the Sisters Health Foundation.

 Services offered

-Evidence-based practices used to provide services:
+Evidence-based practices used to provide CHW services:

-Specific team member roles and services:
+Specific team member roles and services are:

 Nurse:

-• Provides clinical case management elements: medication reconciliation, appointment scheduling, referrals and coordination with primary care provider
+• Provides clinical case management elements: appointment scheduling, referrals

 CHW: